ParasSharma7/Alexa-BackUp/README.md

 8. If you are backing up a existing device, say `"Backup {device name}"`

-9. Run `backup.py` and fill in details of your AWS credentials and s3 storage bucket.

-10. Enter the Passcode given by Alexa in the Passcode field.
+9. Enter the Passcode given by Alexa in the Passcode field.

-11. Submit the request.
+10. Submit the request.